Physiotherapy treatment and rehab programs

 When you wake up with a very stiff neck and find it painful and restricted especially to one side you most likely have a wry neck.
 Treatment includes gentle facet joint mobilisation, traction/rotation exercise and release of scalenes and sternocleidomastoid.
 This takes only 1 or 2 treatments to resolve.

-This is when you experience pain in the ribs and sometimes the mid thoracic area of your back with breathing.
-Often the result of a bout of chronic coughing and sneezing.
-Treatment involves gentle mobilisation of the joins where the ribs meet the thoracic spine, and gentle massage to the chest wall.
+This is when you experience pain in the ribs and sometimes the mid-thoracic area of your back with deep breathing, coughing, and sneezing.
+Treatment involves gentle mobilisation of the joints of the ribs and thoracic spine, and gentle massage to the chest wall.
 Complete relief of symptoms can happen as quickly as one treatment.
 Recalcitrant symptoms can resolve with corticosteroid injection under CT guidance.

 Sprained ankle

-Sprained ankles are tears or ruptures to the 3 ligaments on the outside of the ankle.
-They often involve a small fracture called an avulsion fracture and in this event we prescribe aircast walker boots and 1 or 2 crutches to partial bear some of your body weight as you walk.
+Sprained ankles are tears or ruptures to the 3 ligaments on the outside of the ankle and less commonly and more traumatically, the deltoid ligament on the inside of your ankle.
+They often involve a small fracture called an avulsion fracture and in this event we prescribe aircast walker boots and crutches to partially bear some of your body weight as you walk.
 We use compression socks to reduce swelling and pain and encourage early return to activities and rehab exercises as this encourages positive adaptive tissue changes.

 Plantar heel pain (Plantar fasciitis)

-Treatment includes plantar muscle and toe loading programs, taping to unload the medial arch and orthotic prescription .
+Treatment includes plantar muscle and toe loading programs, manual therapies, taping to unload the medial arch, and sometimes orthotic prescription.

 Anterior knee pain